annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/navigation/timelineitem.md

 1. Set the required content in each of the placeholders.

-    In this example add an expression to each of the placeholders.
+    In this example, we add an expression to each of the placeholders to display the movie year, title, and plot summary.

     - Left: ``GetMovies.List.Current.Year``
     - Title: ``GetMovies.List.Current.Title``
-    - Right:
+    - Right: ``GetMovies.List.Current.PlotSummary``
-    ``GetMovies.List.Current.PlotSummary``

     ![](<images/timelineitem-6-ss.png>)